OmniOneID/did-verifier-server/docs/admin/OpenDID_VerifierAdmin_Operation_Guide.md

 ## 3.4.
 VP History Page

 In the VP History Page menu, you can view the history of VP (Verifiable Presentation) submitted by users.
-This screen allows you to check the status and detailed information of each VP submission.
+This screen allows you to check the status and detailed information of each VP submission attempt, tracking not only successful submissions but also failed or pending requests.

 <img src="./images/vp_history.jpg" width="800"/>